 The DS 3 CROSSBACK E-TENSE has an eight year or 100,000 mile warranty.

 The DS 3 CROSSBACK E-TENSE offers a pure electric powertrain in a B-segment SUV – a segment that is increasingly popular with car buyers.
 The DS 3, like other EVs, is quieter, more refined and delivers smoother acceleration than petrol-engined cars.
 What sets it apart is the comfortable ride – which is ideal for our poorly-maintained urban roads – and the unique styling and design touches.
 The driving range of 200 miles may be less than some other EVs, but the DS 3 is designed primarily as a car for use for shorter journeys rather than long motorway trips.
 And what about the ‘premium’ label and the associated price tag?
-The DS 3 is certainly very refined and very comfortable, and in a world where EVs have broadly similar driving experiences, the characterful DS design approach certainly provides differentiation.
+The DS 3 is certainly very refined and very comfortable, and in a world where EVs have broadly similar driving experiences, the characterful DS design approach certainly provides differentiation – but the premium approach also extends to the price.
 The DS 3 CROSSBACK E-TENSE gains a Green Car Guide rating of 9 out of 10.